amhuang/udp-chatapp/README.md

 - `register(addr, name)`
     - Checks if a client is in the client table by `name`.
     - If it's not, the server adds it and broadcasts the table to all clients.
-    - If it is and its status in the table is offline, the registration succeeds.
+    - If it is and its status in the table is offline, the registration succeeds and an updated table is broadcasted.
     - If it is but `addr` and the address in the table do not match, then another machine is trying to register with a client name that is taken.
-The server aborts the registration and notifies the client.
+The server aborts the registration and notifies the client of the error.
     - If it is and `addr` matches the address in the table, then the server didn't know that the client had gone offline.
 The table is broadcasted.

 #### Deregister
 - Initiated by a client message with header `dereg`.
 This calls `deregister(addr, name)` with the address that sent the message and the name from the message body.
 - `deregister(addr, name)`
     - Finds the client in the table by `name`.
-    - Changes the client's status in the table to offline and sends an ACK with "dereg" in the header.
+    - Changes the client's status in the table to offline and sends an ACK with header `dereg`.
     - Broadcasts updated table to all clients.

-#### Offline messages
+#### Offline Messages
 - Saving messages
     - Initiated by a client message with header `save` by calling `save_msg_recv()`.
     - `save_msg_recv(addr, data)`